 So, when pickup trucks drive by surfaces with a lot of road salt, they tend to rust in a jiffy.

 Now, you can’t always control the situation all the time.
 Therefore, the best action against the ugly effect of road salt is preventative maintenance.
+That’s why you should check out this rust protector against snow.

 7. They’re not “winter-proofed” enough.